-4.13 Equipment for Weed Control in Orchards
+4.10 Equipment for Weed Control in Orchards

-Herbicides, although relatively inexpensive, require good application techniques if improved deposition and drift reduction is to occur.
+Herbicides require good application technique for effective deposition without drift.
 Some of the commonly used herbicides can damage young trees and so great care must be taken.
 Drift has been a major concern for some years, off-target application wastes money, reduces deposition on the target plant, damages young trees, pollutes water courses and may cause nausea to other people.

-4.13.1 Boom Applicators
+4.10.1 Boom Applicators